Dog Bite Attorneys in Vancouver

 If you get bit by a dog, you can take immediate steps to try to stabilize the bite, such as placing a clean towel over the wound, washing it with soap and water and applying a bandage.

-Find out how we can help you with your dog bite by calling 503.245.5677.
+Find out how we can help by calling 503.245.5677.

 Preventing Dog Bites

 Ask the dog owner first if it is OK to pet their dog.
-Allow the dog to smell your scent and then proceed to gently pet the dog’s sides or back.
+Allow the dog to smell you and then proceed to gently pet the dog’s sides or back.
 It is important to never sneak up on a dog while it is eating or sleeping as you could startle or frighten it.

 If a dog does attack, it is vital that you remain calm, still, quiet and avoid eye contact.
 Avoid turning your back or running away because a dog’s instinct will be to chase and try to catch you.
 In the event you have fallen or are knocked to the ground, do your best not to scream or move around.
 Curl into a ball and use your arms to protect your neck and the back of your head.

-Have you been bitten by a dog?
+Have you been bitten or attacked by a dog?

-There is a time limit for pursuing compensation, so it is best to contact us as soon as possible to review your situation and determine if you have grounds for a lawsuit.
-If you miss the deadline for filing a lawsuit you will be unable to do so.
-Even if you can file a case, it will most likely be dismissed.
+There is a time limit for taking legal action, so it is best to contact us as soon as possible to review your situation and determine if you have grounds for a claim.
+Our initial consultations are free and we take dog bite cases on a contingency fee basis, which means you do not pay us unless you are compensated.